microsoft/bedrock/gitops/rings/RingsImplementation.md

 ## Pre-requisites

-Make sure you have the Azure Container Registry setup before we can proceed.
-You will also need to add [a service connection](../azure-devops/ImageTagRelease.md#Create-a-service-connection-to-ACR) that this pipeline can use to access this ACR.
+Make sure you have the Azure Container Registry setup before proceeding.
+You will also need to add a [service connection](../azure-devops/ImageTagRelease.md#Create-a-service-connection-to-ACR) that this pipeline can use to access the ACR.

 ## SRC to ACR

 This is the first pipeline in the process which builds the source repository, runs any required tests, and pushes the built image to the container registry.
 You may refer to our [sample hello world rings](https://github.com/bnookala/hello-rings) repository located here.

 Create a new `azure-pipelines.yml` file in the source repository and add the following code to it:
 ```